SkarletTeam/skarlet/about.md

 ---
 layout: default
+title: About Us!
-title: About Us! - Skarlet Corp.
-IT and Security Services
+description: About Skarlet Corp.
 ---

 <!-- Header-->